-I would like say hello and bid you welcome to my photography blog and to thank you for visiting!
-Photography is my main hobby, and this is my way of recording the beauty and wonders I discover around me on my journey.
+Pete Hillman would like say hello and bid you welcome to his photography blog and to thank you for visiting!
+Photography is his main hobby, and this is his way of recording the beauty and wonders he discovers around him on his journey.
 Most of the species found here were observed in the county of Staffordshire, England, where he lives, whilst others are from around various locations in the UK.
 A few of these locations are coastal representing some of the fauna and flora which can be discovered there.
-However a majority of the photographs featured here were taken in my front and rear gardens.
+However the majority of the photographs featured here were taken in his front and rear gardens.
 They are only small, but thankfully attract a lot of wildlife.

 I find beauty, wonder, peace and liberation from the modern way of life with its fast pace and stresses by being close to nature.
 It has a way of soothing the spirit, and calming the soul.
 All aspects of nature always awaken my curiosity, and never fail to excite and inspire me.